A brief guide to commonly used Indian spices and how to use them.

 Star anise chakra phul

-Turmeric is known for its antiseptic qualities.
+Turmeric is known for its fabulous antiseptic qualities.
 The root is also sliced to make the popular turmeric pickle in Gujarat.

 Recipes: Turmeric Pickle

 I’m from Kenya, I’m exploring indian cuisine, I use indian spices alot.
 I’m vegan, so it’s good to be knowledgeable on how to use the soices

 So glad it has been helpful Rosemary!